digital-work-lab/open-source-project/01-topics.md

 **Find a topic**

-- Go to [milestone v0.13.0](https://github.com/CoLRev-Environment/colrev/milestone/8) and read the open issues (available topics).
+- Go to the upcoming [milestone](https://github.com/CoLRev-Environment/colrev/milestones) and read the open issues (available topics).
 - Find others who are interested in the same topic.
 - Ask questions.